Urkaz/urkaz.github.io/assets/data/games/firegirl-hack-n-splash-rescue-dx.md

 # My role

-This was my first assignment in Catness Game Studios.
-I worked porting this game to Nintendo Switch in solitary, analyzing the code, performing CPU and GPU optimizations, and improving the engine code.
+This was my first project at Catness Game Studios.
+I was solely responsible for porting the game to Nintendo Switch, which involved analyzing the existing codebase, applying CPU and GPU optimizations, and improving engine-level systems.

 ## Challenges

 ### Memory and loading times

-The project came to Catness Game Studios as a result of another company not being able to fit the game in the Switch memory (3GB).
-We analyzed the game and how it was build, and noticed that the game had all assets hard referenced in most parts of the game, making it load every single procedural room and enemy on the initial load.
+The project was brought to Catness after a previous studio was unable to fit the game within the Switch's 3GB memory limit.
+Upon investigation, we discovered that most game content was hard-referenced, which caused all procedural rooms and enemies to be loaded at startup.

-I changed almost the 75% of hard references with soft references that got loaded in runtime when needed, some asynchronously when the game allowed it.
-By doing this the initial loading time was reduced a lot, and removing the references also made all levels load faster, but still slow compared to the original game.
+I replaced around 75% of these hard references with soft references, enabling assets to be loaded at runtime, with asynchronous loading where possible.
+This significantly reduced the initial loading time and also improved the in-game load performance, although it still remained slower than the original version on other platforms.

 ### Loading screen plugin

-Related to the previous point, I developed a loading screen plugin (that was reused in the future in other games) to display asynchonous loading screens using the
+To support the new asynchronous loading system, I developed a custom loading screen plugin (later reused in other projects) which using Unreal Engine's MoviePlayer system.
+The plugin also allowed music or sound effects to be played during loading, enhancing the player experience.
-Unreal MoviePlayer loading screen implementation.

-Additionally, the plugin allowed playing an audio or music during the loading screen.

 ### Performance

-The game ran at a decent performance, but it had 2 problems:
+While the game initially ran decently on Switch, two major issues impacted performance:

-* It used a lot of dynamic lights everywhere.
+* Excessive use of dynamic lights.
-* The spawning of some procedural rooms caused severe framedrops.
+* Heavy frame drops during procedural room generation.

 #### 3D Light Max Draw Distance

-The main optimization applied to the lights was the usage of the "Max Draw Distance" and "Max Distance Fade Range", but it was still enough due to the spherical nature this optimization has.
+The first optimization involved limiting dynamic lights using "Max Draw Distance" and "Max Distance Fade Range", but the default spherical approach wasn't precise enough for the compact rooms in the game.

-I modified the implementation of all lights "Max Draw Distance" to allow using a 3D distance instead of using a circular radius.
-This allowed me fine tweaking all lights in the game and reduce the turned on area to the minimum needed for the compact rooms, getting a substantial FPS boost.
+To solve this, I extended the engine's light system to support a 3D vector-based "Max Draw Distance".
+This allowed for fine-tuned control of light influence volumes, significantly improving performance in enclosed areas.

 <gallery>
-    /img/games/screenshots/firegirl/maxdrawvector.png | A new "Max Draw Distance" config for lights using a 3D vector /img/games/screenshots/firegirl/maxdrawvectorvolume.png | The visualization of that config
+    /img/games/screenshots/firegirl/maxdrawvector.png | A new 3D vector-based "Max Draw Distance" configuration for lights /img/games/screenshots/firegirl/maxdrawvectorvolume.png | Debug visualization showing the adjusted lighting volumes
 </gallery>

-#### Spreading the spawns
+#### Procedural Room Spawn Optimization

-The game procedurally generates rooms, but those rooms are already prebuilt in Blueprints with elements that get randomly selected each time a room is spawned.
-Some rooms had more than 100 elements to spawn, including child actors, causing severe framedrops.
+Procedural rooms were built using Blueprints containing large numbers of pre-placed, randomly selected elements.
+Some rooms spawned over 100 components, including meshes and child actors, causing severe frame drops.

-To achieve this I rewrote the code of the rooms, reducing the framedrops a lot by spawning the components, child actors, meshes, etc, in several frames instead of doing it in a single one.
+To address this, I rewrote the room spawning logic to stagger the instantiation of components over multiple frames.
+Thanks to this change, rooms were spawned in a much more controlled manner, significantly reducing frame drops.
+However, minor stutters still occurred whenever a new room was loaded.

-With this change, the rooms spawned in a more controlled way, but they still caused small framedrops.
-I wanted to keep optimizing this part of the game, but due to time constraints, the game released with small frame drops each time a new room spawns.
+I had planned to continue optimizing this system further, but due to tight deadlines, we had to release the game with those small performance hiccups still present.